 The Plan excludes medical, prescription drug, and dental for any Injury or Illness caused by the act or omission of another person (known as the third party), where a potential opportunity for recovery exists from the third party, including, but not limited to, an Injury or Illness potentially covered by a third party or coverage available under an automobile insurance policy (including coverage for underinsured or uninsured motorist), homeowners policy or commercial premises policy.
 If a Covered Person has a potential right of recovery for which a third party or insurer may have legal responsibility, the Plan, as a convenience to the Covered Person, may advance benefits pending the resolution of the claim.
-However, the Plan's payment of benefits is conditioned upon reimbursement from any judgment, settlement, disputed claim settlement, or other recovery, up to the full amount of all benefits provided by the Plan, but not to exceed the amount of the recovery.
+However, the Plan's payment of benefits is conditioned upon reimbursement from any judgment, settlement, disputed claim settlement, or other recovery.
 By this agreement, the Plan will have an equitable lien in the Covered Person's recovery.